James Lewis (Louisiana politician): Republican appointee

 Lewis returned to public life on May 1, 1883, when he was appointed United States Surveyor-General for the Louisiana District to replace James A. Gla, who had been accused of poor management.
 In January 1884, he was appointed by Secretary of the Treasury Charles J. Folger to superintendent of the United States bonded warehouse in New Orleans and continued to hold the position of surveyor-general of Louisiana.

 He continued to serve as surveyor general during the administrations of William McKinley, Theodore Roosevelt, and William Howard Taft, from 1897 to 1913.
 During this period, Louisiana was dominated by white conservative Democrats, and the legislature passed a new constitution that effectively disenfranchised Lewis and most African Americans.
 But Lewis was appointed deputy collector of customs and immigration inspector by President Benjamin Harrison in the early 1890s.

 In 1884, Lewis served as a commissioner and Chief of the Accommodation Bureau of the Colored People's Exhibit at the World Cotton Centennial, a World's Fair in New Orleans.

 In October 1890 Lewis was one of the Committee of Fifty appointed by Mayor Joseph A. Shakspeare to investigate the murder that month of New Orleans Police Department Chief David Hennessy.
 Italian suspects were rounded up by police.
 Lewis was one of the signatories of a letter to the Italian community, urging people to inform the committee about the suspects, and threatening extrajudicial action.
 He was the only man of color on the committee.
 Nineteen men were arrested.
 Ultimately eleven Italians were lynched on March 14, 1891 by a mob of 10,000 that stormed the prison where the suspects were held.
 Some of the victims had already been acquitted at trial and others had not yet been tried.

 In the 1890s and early 1900s, Lewis and Walter L. Cohen were the most important political allies in Louisiana of Booker T. Washington, president of Tuskegee Institute and a proponent of moderation in race issues.
 Lewis was a member of the National Afro-American Council founded by T. Thomas Fortune and heavily influenced by Washington.
 In 1898, Lewis actively supported black troops being included in the forces sent into the Spanish–American War.
 Lewis continued to be involved in politics, although the Republican Party was increasingly hampered in the state.
 By 1898, the political tides had shifted.
-Lewis supported the Warmouth wing in an atmosphere of Democrats conducting extreme vote suppression of African Americans.
+Lewis supported the Warmoth wing in an atmosphere of Democrats conducting extreme vote suppression of African Americans.

 Other activities

 In 1890, Lewis claimed that he was a member of a post of the Grand Army of the Republic (GAR) in 1865 and 1866 but that it broke up in the Mechanics Union riot in 1866.
 Lewis was a part of the push to get black members accepted into the GAR in 1890.
 He later was Department Commander of the GAR of Louisiana and Mississippi.
-Lewis was also an active freemason.
+Lewis was also an active Freemason.